deplant/java4ever-framework/README.md

 Function in this example doesn't have params, but yours can have.

 #### Calling Functions in various ways

+With `FunctionHandle` you can make external calls, run get methods using remote or local boc and so on like this:

 ```java
 MyContract.ResultOfGetCustodians custodians = getCustodiansFunctionHandle.get();